The Wine Cellar

 "No."

-Wesker placed the blade against his own throat.
+Wesker placed the blade against his own throat, that was only seen in the mirror.

 "Goodbye, Wesley."